Xanadu-ins/apn-ccz-graph-framework/README.md

 ---

 ## Repository Structure

-code/ SageMath implementations (graph constructions + invariant computations) data/ Input APN function sets results/ Experimental results (tables and logs)
+code/ SageMath implementations (graph constructions + invariant computations)

+results/ Experimental results (tables and logs)

+list_of_APN_functions_for_different_n/ APN function lists for different n

-The `code/` directory includes:
+### `code/` directory
-- Four graph construction methods
+- Four graph construction methods:
-- Additional scripts for computing classical invariants of selected APN functions

----

-## Implemented Methods

-The repository includes four graph constructions:

   - Weighted Graph
   - Minimum-Weight Codeword Subgraph
   - Incidence Bipartite Graph
   - Higher-Order Incidence Bipartite Graph

-In addition, we provide scripts for computing values of selected APN functions under certain classical invariants.
+- Additional scripts for computing classical invariants of selected APN functions
+  (organized by `n = 5, 6, 7`)

+### `results/` directory
+- For each graph construction:
+  - One `.xlsx` file containing all results (multi-sheet, organized by `n`)
+  - Corresponding `.csv` files extracted from each sheet for direct preview on GitHub
+- For invariant computations:
+  - Subdirectories `n5/`, `n6/`, `n7/` containing the corresponding computed results

+### APN function lists
+- The file `list_of_APN_functions_for_different_n` provides the APN functions used in experiments for different values of `n`

 ---